HackerEarth/news.hackerearth.com/_posts/2016-01-30-introducing-sprint.md

 ---
 {% include JB/setup %}

 Hackathons are about bringing your crazy ideas to reality.
 It's where you push your limits, make new friends and innovate.
-Come make history with hackathons and Sprint is a tools which is use to conduct hackathons.
-You can host your hakcthon in a minute by using sprint tool and it is completely customizable and many features.
+We introduce HackerEarth Sprint, a tool to conduct hackathons.
+You can host your hackathon in a minute by using this product which is completely customizable.
+It is loaded with many flexible features such as Admin Management, Custom Judging Criteria, Hackathon Analytics etc that gives a hasslefree experience throughout.

-Sprint tool is accessible at [https://www.hackerearth.com/sprints/](https://www.hackerearth.com/sprints/)
+Sprint tool is accessible at [https://sprint.hackerearth.com/](https://sprint.hackerearth.com/)

 <img src="/images/introducing-sprint-1.png" />